cloudnative-pg/ciclops/README.md

   called `Overflow`.

 2. Monitoring with chatops \
+  Ciclops will generate a "thermometer" on every execution, offering a color-coded overview of the test health.
+This thermometer is included in the GitHub summary, and in addition, is exported as an output in plain text, which can be sent via chatops.
-  CIclops will create a series of alerts when systematic failures are detected.
+  In addition, Ciclops will create a series of alerts when systematic failures are detected.
   By "systematic", we mean cases such as:

     - all test combinations have failed